Tips for living with plaque psoriasis

 Pay attention to whether your joints feel sore or stiff, especially in the morning.
 These can be signs of psoriatic arthritis.

 Take a look at your nails often to see if the nail beds are yellowish-orange in color or have pits or ridges.
 These can also be signs of psoriasis.

 Talk to someone

 It is normal for people with psoriasis to experience feelings of sadness, lack of sleep, and trouble focusing on work or even basic tasks.
 You may also feel self-conscious about the scaly patches on your skin.
 If so, it is important to talk to someone and not suffer in silence.
 You should never feel afraid to ask for help or talk to someone.

 Talk to your doctor about your treatment

 If you have questions about your medicine including about side effects or the cost of treatment, talk to your doctor.
-It’s important to call your doctor before stopping treatment.
+Always talk to your doctor before changing or stopping your treatment.